ht0324/ht0324.github.io/_posts/2025-01-01-OpenAI-for-profit.md

 ---
 layout: post
-title: Advocating for OpenAI's For-Profit Model
+title: Advocating for OpenAI's for-profit model
 date: 2025-01-01 14:40:16
 description: An unpopular opinion on OpenAI's transition to a for-profit
 tags: AI